maltesie/bridge2/README.md

-## Copyright Notice and Disclaimer
+## Copyright notice and disclaimer

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either